Diabl0269/kafka-node/README.md

 > Written by Tal Efronny

+## Prerequisites:

+1. Docker for running the project locally.
+2. `protoc` for building Protobuf definitions.

 ## How to run the project:

 There are 2 ways to run this project, Both run with hot relod on the whole project.